Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Quasilinear symmetric hyperbolic Fuchsian systems

-In contrast to the Cauchy problem for \Eqref{eq:pde}, which seeks a function $u$ that satisfies \Eqref{eq:pde} and that equals a specified function $u_{[t_0]}: T^n \rightarrow \R^d$ at $t=t_0>0$, the \keyword{singular initial value problem} seeks a solution to \Eqref{eq:pde} with prescribed asymptotic behavior in a neighborhood of $t=0$.
-More specifically, one prescribes a ``leading order term" $u_*$, which may be either a function or a formal power series on $(0, \delta] \times T^n$, and one looks to find a solution $u$ such that $w:=u-u_*$ decays to insignificance relative to $u_*$ at a prescribed rate in a neighborhood of $t=0$.
-More precisely, for a choice of a leading order term $u_*$ and parameters $\delta$, $\mu$ and $q$ (which can be finite or infinite), the \keyword{singular initial value problem} consists of finding a unique solution $u = u_* + w$ to the system \Eqref{eq:pde} with remainder $w \in X_{\delta, \mu, q}$.

-\begin{definition}[(Special) quasilinear symmetric hyperbolic Fuchsian systems] The PDE system of the type \Eqref{eq:pde} is called a \keyword{quasilinear symmetric hyperbolic Fuchsian system} around a specified smooth leading-order term $u_*: (0,\delta]\times T^n\rightarrow\R^d$ for parameters $\delta>0$ and $\mu$ if there exists a positive-definite and symmetric matrix-valued function $\StLu\in C^{\infty}(T^n)$ and a matrix-valued function $\NLu \in C^{\infty}(T^n)$, such that all following function operators are $o(1)$:
+\begin{definition}[(Special) quasilinear symmetric hyperbolic Fuchsian systems] The PDE system of the type \Eqref{eq:pde} is called a \keyword{quasilinear symmetric hyperbolic Fuchsian system} around a specified smooth leading-order term $u_*: (0,\delta]\times T^n\rightarrow\R^d$ for parameters $\delta>0$ and a specified exponent $\mu$ if there exists a positive-definite and symmetric matrix-valued function $\StLu\in C^{\infty}(T^n)$ and a matrix-valued function $\NLu \in C^{\infty}(T^n)$, such that all following function operators obtained from \Eqref{eq:pde} are $o(1)$:

-If all the function operators are special, then the PDE system is labeled a \keyword{special quasilinear symmetric hyperbolic Fuchsian system}. \end{definition}
+where by convention $\St{u_* + w}(t,x):=\Stna(t,x,u_*(t,x)+w(t,x))$, etc. If all the function operators obtained from \Eqref{eq:pde} are special (see \Sectionref{kw:special}), then the PDE system is labeled a \keyword{special quasilinear symmetric hyperbolic Fuchsian system}. \end{definition}